Washburn University Anxiety Clinic

 What is Generalized Anxiety Disorder?

-Generalized Anxiety Disorder (GAD) characterized by six months or more of excessive worry and anxiety about ordinary activities such as work, health, school, finances, or daily activities.
+Generalized Anxiety Disorder (GAD) is characterized by six months or more of excessive worry and anxiety about ordinary activities such as work, health, school, finances or daily activities.
 Individuals with GAD often find that it is difficult to control their worrying and often expect the worst to occur.
-Furthermore, they may great difficulty relaxing.
-They may feel tense all the time and as a result have difficulty enjoying life.
-The worry may get in the way of being able to sleep or complete daily activities.
+Furthermore, they may have great difficulty relaxing.
+They may feel tense all the time and, as a result, have difficulty enjoying life.
+The worry may get in the way of being able to sleep or get things done at work or school.

 Associated Symptoms